serilog/serilog-sinks-periodicbatching/README.md

 > [!IMPORTANT]
 > Serilog 4.x and later versions support batching natively.
 New projects should use Serilog's `IBatchedLogEventSink` and
-> `WriteTo.Sink(IBatchedLogEventSink)`, not this package, which is maintained for compatibility reasons.
+> `WriteTo.Sink(IBatchedLogEventSink)`, not this package which is now only maintained for compatibility reasons.

 ### Getting started